-ODE, Office of Professional Conduct Cases
+SBOE, Office of Professional Conduct Cases

 Defense of Educators

-Click here for Professional Conduct FAQS
+Click here for Professional Conduct FAQS | Click here for Representative (Past) Cases

 Ohio educators are subject to the Licensure Code of Professional Conduct (the “Code”).
 The Code contains nine principles that govern the conduct of educators both inside and outside of the classroom.
 When an educator is accused of violating the Code, the educator is said to have engaged in “conduct unbecoming,” which is an all-encompassing phrase for violating any part of the Code.

-As an educator, you could face investigation by the Ohio State Board of Education’s Office of Professional Conduct for violating any of the following principles:
+As an educator, you could face investigation by the State Board of Education’s Office of Professional Conduct for violating any of the following principles:

 1. Professional behavior